DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 * In life, they were wizards, and members of a secret society.
 (The flameskulls can’t agree whether they were members of the same secret society, or three different societies, with each flameskull taking a different position each time the argument arises.)
 * They were animated and bound by Patrina Velikovna, a dusk elf archmage, over four centuries ago.
 Patrina commanded them to guard the temple from all intruders.
 * Although Patrina occasionally brought guests to the temple, the flameskulls haven’t received any invited guests in centuries.
 A player who succeeds on a DC 15 Charisma (Persuasion) check can convince the flameskulls to divulge the identities of Patrina’s guests: a man named Strahd, an architect named Artimus, and a wizard whose name began with a “K." (“Kazoo?"
 Gaspar suggests helpfully.)
-* Petra is bitter that Patrina wouldn’t allow her to keep Strahd as a pet—"tall and handsome, he was, if a bit mature"—while Dominik resents that Artimus claimed <span class="citation">X20.
-Architect’s Room (p.
+* Petra is bitter that Patrina wouldn’t allow her to keep Strahd as a pet—"tall and handsome, he was, if a bit mature"—while Dominik resents that Artimus claimed <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X20ArchitectsRoom">X20.
+Architect’s Room</a> (p.
 187)</span> as his “workshop."
 Gasper, meanwhile, remembers “Kazoo’s" visit with fondness, and cheerfully recounts the time he convinced the wizard to cast *immolation* on him. (“You should try it," Gasper says.
 "Very cozy.")
 * Several years after Patrina first raised them, she abruptly vanished.
 The flameskulls haven’t heard from her since.
 “Since then," Dominik says coldly, “we’ve had no visitors but thieves."
 (If confronted, Dominik reluctantly concedes that the Mountain Folk have visited the temple in peace before, but notes, with some wistfulness, that Heinrich—the flameskulls’ current master—revoked the terms of their bargain.)

 > [!abstract]+ **Loose Lips**